 ○ MoSaIC ○

-Collaborative partners: Ensemble AMADEUS (IT), Koor&Steem (BE) og SOUND Cultural Foundation (RO)
+Collaborative Partners: Ensemble AMADEUS (IT), Koor&Steem (BE) and SOUND Cultural Foundation (ROM)

 Supported by: Creative Europe

 Discrimination against refugees in the current political European climate is still noticeably widespread – tensions are at their highest and have resulted in an unfortunate rhetoric regarding the view of refugees and immigrants heading towards European countries.

 Art provides an unexplored platform from which to explore opportunities for social inclusion.
 Through creative means and the development of interpersonal skills in the arts sectors, the EU-funded project MoSaIC was designed to tackle the difficult integration of migrants and refugees into the normal cultural and social life of the EU.
 MoSaIC focuses on combating discrimination through a musical expression:

 Music transcends particular language barriers, geographical boundaries and cultural differences, while at the same time supporting distinct genres and musical traditions for different countries that should be preserved.